 Through our family concerts and open studio policy, we hope to encourage parental and community involvement in the efforts of our students, so that their success can be viewed as part of the permanent fabric of family and community life, and can stand as an open example of the relationship between rigor and achievement.

-Chicago Ballet Arts, founded by Clare Carmichael (Director Emeritus), is a non-profit, community outreach program which has served Chicago's north and northwest neighborhood children and young adults since 1986.
+Chicago Ballet Arts, founded by Clare Carmichael (Founder and Director Emeritus), is a non-profit arts organization which has served Chicago's north and northwest neighborhood children and young adults since 1986.
 The program began at Montay College, where it flourished for eight years.
 In 1994, Montay College closed.
 In order to save the ballet program, a new location was sought in the neighborhoods it was designed to serve.